-The Environmental Report, which accompanies the current consultation on the Stole Golding NDP, is the second document to be produced as part of the SEA process.
-The first document was the SEA Scoping Report (July 2020), which includes information about the NDP area's environment and community.
+This Environmental Report, which accompanies the current consultation on the Stoke Golding NDP, is the third document to be produced as part of the SEA process.
+The first document was the SEA Scoping Report (July 2020).
+The second document is the Environmental Report to accompany the Regulation 14 consultation.